-- A company heavily promotes a free solution.
+- A company hypes a free solution.

-The worst case of “bait and switch”, in my opinion, is the “Free Scan” scam.
+The worst case of bait and switch is the Free Scan scam.
 You think the software is free, but it’s not, and it never was.

-This scenario is all too common:
+This scenario is all too common.

-- You see an online ad (usually with a lot of exclamation marks) for a “Free Scan” to help you fix some kind of problem.
+- You see an online ad (usually with a lot of exclamation marks) for a “free scan” to help you fix some kind of problem.

-- The scan, which is indeed, completely free, reports errors.
+- The scan, which is indeed completely free, reports errors.

 - Sometimes those errors are legitimate; sometimes they’re legitimate but blown completely out of proportion to scare you; and sometimes they’re out-and-out lies.